 - Enjoys engaging you in conversation and wants to know things about you

 - Needs to sit close to you

 It amazes me, even now, at how some of the kids I taught in school are “poster children” for certain love languages.
 But, there will be some kids that’ll be a little harder to read.

-How to Express Love in Kids’ Love Languages
+How to Speak Your Kids’ Love Languages